Viral Pneumonia Clinical Presentation

 In immunocompromised people, the clinical picture may vary.
 Most commonly, asymptomatic shedding affects pulmonary secretions, blood, and urine, with no clinical significance and low mortality rates.

 CMV syndrome manifests with self-limited fever and constitutional symptoms (fever, malaise, anorexia, myalgias, arthralgias, fatigue).
 CMV syndrome precedes CMV pneumonitis by 1-2 weeks and usually has a sudden onset, with respiratory complaints (cough, dyspnea, tachypnea), fever, an increased A-a gradient, and radiologic infiltrates.
-The duration is less than 2 weeks.
+The duration is less than two weeks.
+See the A-a Gradient calculator.

 In allogeneic HSCT recipients, CMV disease presents post engraftment (30-99 d after transplantation) and late (≥ 100 d) in those with graft versus host disease and/or on higher-dose immunosuppressive therapy.
 CMV pneumonia is seen in 10-30% of such patients, and the median time to occurrence is 44 days after transplantation.